 “And it allowed me to stay in the comfort of my room.”

 And while the technology is considered a time-saving and convenient option for patients, the benefits are more far-reaching.

-“Using eVisit has the potential to reduce interruptions to our patients’ ongoing stroke rehabilitation by limiting missed therapy sessions due to transfer and travel time, while facilitating timely access to important medical follow up appointments,” explained Dr. Benjamin Ritsma, Clinical Director of Stroke Rehabilitation at Providence Care Hospital.
+“Using eVisit has the potential to reduce interruptions to our patients’ ongoing stroke rehabilitation by limiting missed therapy sessions due to transfer and travel time, while facilitating timely access to important medical follow up appointments,” explained Dr. Benjamin Ritsma, Clinical Director of Stroke Rehabilitation at PCH.

 “We see this as an opportunity to build upon the model of patient-centered care we have at Kingston Health Sciences Centre and Providence Care.”